A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources: Additional corrections

 \subsection{Non-identical detectors}

 In our model, we assume Alice resp.
-Bob to use identical detectors for all their polarization measurements.
+Bob to use identical detectors for their orthogonal polarization measurements.
 It has recently been shown \cite{Zhang2021} that vast differences in detector performance do not necessarily degrade the security of a QKD protocol.
 However, different detection efficiencies lead to asymmetric single-count rates and therefore different accidental coincidence rates for different polarization correlations.
 On top of this, different detector jitters lead to different $\eta^{t_{CC}}$ for each correlation.
 These asymmetries and differences of used detectors can lead to a deviation from the reported model.

-Therefore, to account for such imbalances, one has to define several heralding efficiencies per communication partner, which we denote by $\eta_{Aj}$ and $\eta_{Bk}$, where $j$ and $k$ indicate the detectors.
+To account for such imbalances one has to define two heralding efficiencies per communication partner, which we denote by $\eta_{\mathrm{A}j}$ and $\eta_{\mathrm{B}k}$, where $j$ and $k$ indicate the detectors.
 Following Eq. \eqref{eq:CCt}, one can now differentiate true coincidence values:

 for which